sasq64/sasq64.github.io/cpp-javascript.md

 which is referenced using a *shared_ptr*.

-This means the class is small when seen as a value, and even when it is copied, the copy will reference the same state through the shared_ptr.
+This means the class is small when seen as a value, and even when it is copied, the copy will reference the same state through the *shared_ptr*.

 Here is an example;
 {% highlight c++ %}